by Catherine M. Haug, February 2008 (image, right, from Wikimedia Commons)

 Inulin in the Diet

 First off, I’d like to say that it is probably best to avoid so-called “functional foods containing inulin,” processed foods to which inulin has been added (or from which it has been processed and refined) so that certain health claims can be made.
-FOS supplements should also be avoided, as they have been industrially manipulated to alter fructan chain length.
+FOS supplements should also be avoided, as most have been industrially manipulated to alter fructan chain length.
 (5)

 Many natural foods contain inulin, and it is probably a good idea to include them in your diet, 1-3 days per week; remember to start slowly.
 (3, 5)